GluuFederation/docs-ce-prod/2.4.4/source/upgrade/patches.md

 !!!
 Note
     We **strongly** recommend backing up your environment before proceeding.

+!!!
+Note
+    The script will suggest you to restart container after the patching is done.
+This step can be omitted if steps below were followed to the letter, as stoping and starting particular service ("tomcat" for 2.x and "identity" for 3.x) is enough to apply the changes.

 1. Login to the Gluu Server chroot
 1. Download the security patch from [https://repo.gluu.org/upd/richfaces_updater.sh](https://repo.gluu.org/upd/richfaces_updater.sh)
 1. Grant `richfaces_updater.sh` executable privileges
+1. Stop "tomcat"/"identity" services:

+        Gluu Server 3.x: [root@localhost ~]# service identity stop
+        Gluu Server 2.x: [root@localhost ~]# service tomcat stop

 1. Run `richfaces_updater.sh`

         [root@example ~]# service gluu-server-x.x.x Login